anp-scp/django-to-rest/docs/quickstart.md

 ## **Setup**
 Let us start fresh.
 Ensure that Python 3.8.x is already installed.
 It is always better to use virtual environment to isolate your work with other stuffs.
-Let us create active a virtual env inside the directory `quickstart`:
+Let us create and activate a virtual env inside the directory `quickstart`:

     # Create a virtual environment
     $ pwd